Skip to main content

 Even careful people make these errors, so it's worth going through them before you place an order.
 A quick check against this list has saved me from over-ordering more than once:

 • Forgetting waste factor: Always add 10-15% for cutting waste, offcuts, and pieces that turn out to have hidden defects.
-For intricate work with lots of joinery, 20% isn’t unreasonable
+For intricate work with lots of joinery, 20% isn't unreasonable — better to have a few spare lengths than to halt everything mid-project for a single missing piece.

 • Ignoring treatment costs: The price difference between untreated and treated timber can be substantial.
-If your project needs treated wood, make sure you're using treated timber prices in the calculator
+If your project needs treated wood, make sure you're using treated timber prices in the calculator — otherwise your estimate could be off by quite a margin.

 5 Practical Tips for Accurate Budgeting